FlyGuy352/CrossChainNFTPaymaster/backend/README.md

 # 👷 Hardhat Backend for Cross-Chain NFT Paymaster

 This repository contains all smart contracts and Hardhat scripts used to power the **Cross-Chain NFT Paymaster** project.
+It includes the full suite of contracts, deployment configurations, and automation scripts required to compile, test, deploy and manage the system across **Hedera Testnet** and **Ethereum Sepolia**.
+<br><br>

 ## Project Setup